rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ### Memory Resource Management

 The advantage of having multitenant is that all the memory in a server can be provided to a single CDB and memory can be optimally utilized.
-However, the following parameters can be set at the PDB level to better manager resources and ensure that the CDB and the other PDBs have sufficient memory for their operations.
+However, the following parameters can be set at the PDB level to better manage resources and ensure that the CDB and the other PDBs have sufficient memory for their operations.

 #### PDB Memory Parameters
 The following parameters can be set at the PDB level.